 The proposed method is implemented on top of VTM-4.0.
 Simulation is performed using the common test condition as defined in JVET-M1010.
 One change made is that the CTU size is set to be 64x64.
 Table I summarize the results:

 Table I: Test A: proposed method 1 vs anchor (CTU size=64x64)

-TBA